800 University WaySpartanburg, SC 293031-864-503-5000

 The USC Upstate Pre-Optometry program is an advisement track within the biology degree program.
-Although optometry schools do not generally require a bachelor’s degree, the majority of students accepted into optometry schools have completed one.
-Students already having a degree and aiming for optometry school should concentrate on taking the courses that will best prepare them for taking the OAT (Optometry Admission Test).
+Although optometry schools do not generally require a bachelor’s degree, very few students enter without completing one.
+Students already having a degree and aiming for optometry school should concentrate on taking the specific courses that will best prepare them for taking the Optometry Admission Test (OAT).

 Optometry school admission is on a competitive basis.
 Important factors considered by admission committees are grade point averages (GPA), OAT scores, letters of recommendation, service activities and health-related experiences.Applications to most optometry schools are coordinated through a central service (Optometry College Application Service or OptomCAS).
 Students should complete their applications to medical schools no later than October of the year before they expect to enter optometry school.

 OAT (Optometry Admission Test)